ASU-cubesat/cfdp-rs/README.md

 # cfdp-rs
-A rust implementation of the CCSDS File Transfer Protocol (CFDP).
+A rust implementation of the CCSDS File Delivery Protocol (CFDP).